-VMware plans to deprecate vCenter Server for Windows with the next numbered release (not update release) of vSphere.
-The next version of vSphere will be the terminal release for which vCenter Server for Windows will be available.
+VMware has deprecated vCenter Server for Windows with the release of vSphere 6.7.
+The next version of vSphere (not update release) will not include vCenter Server for Windows (vSphere 6.7 Release Notes).

 Why Is VMware deprecating vCenter Server for Windows?

 VMware is consistently striving to simplify data center administration and lifecycle management for IT.
 One way to achieve this goal is by simplifying the deployment of vCenter Server, the centralized management platform for vSphere environments.